grunwaldlab/demulticoder/README.md

 ### Introduction

-The ***demulticoder*** package is a cutadapt and DADA2 wrapper package for metabarcodng analyses.
+The **demulticoder** package is a **Cutadapt** and **dada2** wrapper package for metabarcodng analyses.
 The main commands and outputs are intuitive and comprehensive, which helps to account for the complex and iterative nature of metabarcoding analyses.

 Here is a brief schematic of the general workflow: